Controllability and Vector Potential: Pathologies

 is finite.
 Thus this $f$ is not in any $\mathcal{H}^s$ whereas $\grad(f)$ is in every $\mathcal{H}^s$.
 The image of $\grad$ is therefore strictly contained in the kernel of $\curl$.
 Similarly the image of $\curl$ is also strictly contained in the kernel of $\div$.
 The Sobolev-deRham complex is therefore not exact at either place.

-Thus, in the case of the Sobolev limits, there is an obstruction to a kernel being an image, other than the existence of torsion elements ($A^3/C$ is torsion free, where $C$ is the submodule of $A^3$ generated by the rows of $\curl$, as in Examples 2.1 and 2.2). $\square$\\

-Some of our results require only that $\F$ be an injective $A$-module, and are thus true for $\Sr$, as well as for $\Dr$ and $\Cinf$.
-Proposition 2.5 on the elimination problem for PDE is one such result.
-However, elimination is not always possible as the example below demonstrates. \\
+Thus, in the case of the Sobolev limits, there is an obstruction to a kernel being an image, other than the existence of torsion elements ($A^3/C$ is torsion free, where $C$ is the submodule of $A^3$ generated by the rows of $\curl$, as in Examples 2.1 and 2.2). $\square$ Some results require only that $\F$ be an injective $A$-module, and are thus true for $\Sr$, as well as for $\Dr$ and $\Cinf$.
+Proposition 3.5 on the elimination problem is one such result.
+In $\D$, elimination is not always possible (Example 3.4).